 Adapters and limitations

-The right adapters and USB-C-to-other-port cables can makes all sorts of magic happen—here’s a list of what you can do on MacBooks alone.
+The right adapters and USB-C-to-other-port cables can make all sorts of magic happen — here’s a list of what you can do on MacBooks alone.
 But when it comes to charging your laptop, stick with the simplest configuration possible.
 The other adapters are useful for transferring data in older drives or supporting HDMI, etc., but don’t have a place when it comes to charging.
-Also keep in mind that not all USB-C ports can charge.
+Also, keep in mind that not all USB-C ports can charge.
 The laptop must be configured for charging via Type-C for this process to work.

 - Want more power, but faster?
 This new charging tech claims it can deliver